 Three generations sharing not only an abiding passion for Greek and Roman antiquities but, perhaps more importantly, an unparalleled expertise in their field.
 The Turchi family’s story is a true love story, handed down from one generation to the next until Valerio Turchi took over the family’s Roman gallery, situated in Via Margutta 91/A, in 1992.

-The Galleria Turchi was founded by Valerio’s grandfather and father, Venanzio and Alfredo, in 1960, in what every true Roman knows is “the antique dealers’ street”.
+The Galleria Turchi was founded by Valerio’s grandfather and father, Venanzio and Alfredo, in 1960, in what every true Roman knows as “the antique dealers’ street”.

-Valerio Turchi shows at the leading trade fairs in Milan, Florence, Rome and London, where he is a regular exhibitor at the prestigious Masterpiece Fair.
+Valerio Turchi shows at the leading trades of Florence, Rome, and London, where he is regularly present at the prestigious Masterpiece fair.